Tesla, Inc. Race Discrimination and Harassment Class Action Lawsuit

 What’s Next

 The Court decided that Class members MUST FILE an individual lawsuit to obtain damages after the class trial.
-For that reason, Class Counsel is asking those class members with harassment damages to sign representation agreements now – please CLICK HERE to review and sign the representation agreement.
+For that reason, Class Counsel is asking those class members with harassment damages to sign representation agreements now – please CLICK HERE if you are interested in reviewing and signing the representation agreement.
+If the Plaintiffs are successful at class trial, class members may be able to use any beneficial findings from the class action at their individual trials for damages.

 Other Cases

-The California Civil Rights Department (CRD, formerly Department of Fair Employment and Housing), the state agency responsible for enforcing laws against discrimination in the workplace, filed a lawsuit on February 9, 2022 against Tesla alleging racial harassment, racial discrimination and retaliation (Case Number 22CV006830).
+The California Civil Rights Department ((CRD), formerly Department of Fair Employment and Housing), the state agency responsible for enforcing laws against discrimination in the workplace, filed a lawsuit on February 9, 2022 against Tesla alleging racial harassment, racial discrimination and retaliation (Case Number 22CV006830).
 The CRD is hoping to seek relief for all aggrieved employees who have worked at Tesla in California.
 Through its lawsuit, the CRD aims to hold Tesla accountable for ongoing race discrimination and harassment throughout California, including the Fremont factory.
 The CRD is seeking relief for all Black and African American employees who worked for Tesla anywhere in the state, which is a broader group of workers than the one involved in this case.
 The U.S. Equal Employment Opportunity Commission (EEOC) has also recently filed a federal lawsuit with similar claims.

 Vaughn v.
 Tesla, Inc., RG17882082 (Alam.
 Co.
 Super.
 Ct.)

-We are a team of California-based attorneys who are dedicated to helping employees protect their rights in the workplace.
+We are a team of primarily California-based attorneys who are dedicated to helping employees protect their rights in the workplace.
 As plaintiffs' employment attorneys, we have fought to prohibit discrimination, retaliation, and harassment in the workplace, obtained reasonable accommodations for disabled employees, vindicated whistleblowers' rights, and ensured that corporations pay workers all wages they are owed.
-We have successfully litigated individual and class action complaints nationwide, helping to recover tens of millions of dollars for tens of thousands of employees, forcing corporations and government agencies to change their practices and punish wrongdoers.
+We have successfully litigated individual and class action complaints nationwide, helping to recover tens of millions of dollars for tens of thousands of employees, and forcing corporations and government agencies to change their practices and punish wrongdoers.

 You can learn more about us and our legal experience at our websites: